 They give the novice angler a chance to learn all about the world of fishing without much research.
 All five members of the Squad have YouTube channels with nearly a million subscribers.
 On the channels are extremely detailed videos ranging from how to fish the bass spawn to docu-series on what it’s like to fish in Australia.

 Some would hate to say it, but fishing is becoming a trendy thing to do.
-More and more people are purchasing inexpensive setups and giving it a try.
-Sure, it may be frustrating to watch because they may not know what they’re doing, but at the same time people are getting outside and trying new things.
+More and more people are purchasing inexpensive setups and giving them a try.
+Sure, it may be frustrating to watch because they may not know what they’re doing but at, the same time, people are getting outside and trying new things.

 Getting the Young off the Couch and on the Water

 The biggest plus, however, may be the influence that fishing media has on the younger generation (Gen Z).
 It’s a common opinion of Gen Xers and Baby Boomers that the youth are spending too much time playing video games and staring at their phones.

 Eventually, Generation Z will realize that there’s only so much fun to be had watching others fish online.
 They’ll want to get out and try it for themselves.
 They’ll ask mom or dad for a fishing pole and bait to get them started.